Measure: Time and Temperature

 Prior knowledge that will help with this topic

-• Basic number skills: You should be comfortable with addition, subtraction, multiplication, and division of whole numbers, as these are used in conversions and time calculations.
+• Basic number skills: You should be comfortable with addition, subtraction, multiplication, and division, as these are used when calculating mean, range, and probabilities.

 Key Terminology